 On June 9, 2017, GPC and the other Vogtle Co-Owners and Toshiba entered into a settlement agreement regarding the Toshiba Guarantee (the "Guarantee Settlement Agreement").
 Pursuant to the Guarantee Settlement Agreement, Toshiba acknowledged the amount of its obligation was \$3.68 billion (the "Guarantee Obligations"), of which the Vogtle Units 3&4 Project Entities' proportionate share was \$835.4 million.
 The Guarantee Settlement Agreement provided for a schedule of payments for the Guarantee Obligations beginning in October 2017 and continuing through January 2021.
 Toshiba made the first three payments as scheduled.
-On December 8, 2017, MEAG Power, the Vogtle Units 3&4 Project Entities, the other Vogtle Co-Owners and Toshiba entered into an amendment to the Guarantee Settlement Agreement (the "Guarantee Settlement Agreement Amendment").
-The Guarantee Settlement Agreement Amendment provided that Toshiba's remaining payment obligations under the Guarantee Settlement Agreement were due and payable in full on December 15, 2017, which Toshiba satisfied on December 14, 2017.
+On December 8, 2017, MEAG Power, the Vogtle Units 3&4 Project Entities, the other Vogtle Co-Owners and Toshiba entered into an amendment to the Guarantee Settlement Agreement Agreement (the "Guarantee Settlement Agreement Amendment").
+The Guarantee Settlement Agreement Amendment").
+The Guarantee Settlement Agreement Agreement were due and payable in full on December 15, 2017, which Toshiba satisfied on December 14, 2017.
 Pursuant to the Guarantee Settlement Agreement Amendment, Toshiba was deemed to be the owner of certain pre-petition bankruptcy claims of the Vogtle Units 3&4 Project Entities and the other Vogtle Co-Owners against Westinghouse (the "Assigned Rights"), and the Vogtle Units 3&4 Project Entities and other Vogtle Co-Owners surrendered \$920 million of letters of credit from financial institutions that had been delivered by Westinghouse to the Vogtle Co-Owners in January 2016 to secure a portion of the Contractor's potential obligations under the EPC Contract (the "Westinghouse Letters of Credit").
 Also on December 8, 2017, in connection with the separate DOE Loan Guarantee Agreement between each Vogtle Units 3&4 Project Entity and DOE, DOE consented to (i) such Vogtle Units 3&4 Project Entity's entry into the Guarantee Settlement Agreement Amendment, (ii) the release of the Assigned Rights and (iii) the surrender of the Westinghouse Letters of Credit.

-Additionally, on June 9, 2017, GPC, acting for itself and as agent for the other Vogtle Co-Owners, and the Contractor entered into a services agreement between the Vogtle Co-Owners and the Contractor, as amended and restated on July 20, 2017, for the Contractor to transition construction management of Vogtle Units 3&4 to Southern Nuclear and to provide ongoing design, engineering, and procurement services to Southern Nuclear (the "Vogtle Services Agreement").
-The Vogtle Services Agreement provides that the Contractor generally will be compensated on a time and materials basis for services rendered.
+Additionally, on June 9, 2017, GPC, acting for itself and as agent for the other Vogtle Co-Owners, and the Contractor entered into a services agreement between the Vogtle Co-Owners and the Contractor, as amended and restated on July 20, 2017, for the Contractor to transition construction management of Vogtle Units 3&4 to Southern Nuclear and to provide facility design and engineering services, procurement and technical support, and staff augmentation on a time and materials cost basis (the "Vogtle Services Agreement").
 On July 20, 2017, the bankruptcy court approved the Contractor's motion seeking authorization to (i) enter into the Vogtle Services Agreement, (ii) assume and assign to the Vogtle Co-Owners certain project-related contracts, (iii) join the Vogtle Co-Owners as counterparties to certain assumed project-related contracts, and (iv) reject the EPC Contract.
 The Vogtle Services Agreement, and the Contractor's rejection of the EPC Contract, became effective upon approval by DOE on July 27, 2017.
-The Vogtle Services Agreement will continue until the start-up and testing of Vogtle Units 3&4 are complete and electricity is generated and sold from both units.
+The Vogtle Services Agreement provides that it will continue until the start-up and testing of Vogtle Units 3&4 are complete and electricity is generated and sold from both units.
 The Vogtle Services Agreement is terminable by the Vogtle Co-Owners upon 30 days' written notice.